aleclofabbro/ng-node/README.md

 ng-system
 =========

-Use [AngularJs](https://angularjs.org/), your favourite browser framework to build a complete (ME)AN stack application.
+Run [AngularJs](https://angularjs.org/) on Front-End and Back-End as well to build a complete (ME)AN stack application.

 starting up ... all TBD ...
 test: